LavenderTheGreat/hexmaniac/README.md

 - Convert from hex colours in three formats (RGB, RGBA and RGB with an 0-1 opacity value).
 - Under 1KB.
 - Under the unlicense, allowing you to do anything with the code.
+- Identifies which version of Love you are using and uses the correct conversion
-- Has 4 versions, one for each version of Love's colour formatting, plus another for each that is even smaller.
+- Has 2 versions, one minifed for all that compression goodness.

 # Usage
 ```lua